renpenguin/ChirpLang/Report.md

 # An interpreted programming language

-notes: f strings can encoded as the keyword `f` requiring to be followed by a string

 problem: lua sucks
 stakeholders: people learning to code or looking to integrate a scripting language into their project